imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 contradicting a man may simply declare that he is right, believing this bloviation to be helpful to the person whose ignorance is assumed
 - still work in the same way.

+* Not to say that being right is wrong, just the desire to be right that colors our judgement?